romildodcm/learning_python/readme.md

 - [More Python for Beginners (Youtube playlist);](https://youtube.com/playlist?list=PLlrxD0HtieHiXd-nEby-TMCoUNwhbLUnj)
 - [My codes on this course.](./more_python_for_Beginners)

-I recently resumed some studies about GUI with **Python GUI Programming Cookbook** - *Burkhard Meier*, You can find it easier to buy or lend at libraries (including online).
+I recently resumed some studies about GUI with **Python GUI Programming Cookbook** - *Burkhard Meier* (Third Edition).
+You can find it easier to buy or lend at libraries (including online).

 - [My codes on this course.](./GUI)